 Jari, our Swiss team member made it up first.
 She had only begun cycling in February after losing her husband the year before and having been in hospital herself after a serious injury climbing a mountain on foot.
 Shelley, 60, also made it up the very same mountain, having failed to make the climb the year before.
 She took an hour longer than Jari but her sense of achievement was probably even greater.

-Daniella, from Austria, was the youngest of the group but had been feeling burnt out with work and was struggling mentally.
+Daniella, from Austria, was the youngest of the group but had been feeling burned out with work and was struggling mentally.
 Physically, she looked amazing; mentally, she felt fragile.
 Along the way, she pulled up alongside a German guy who was struggling, having failed to make the climb at his last attempt.
 They got talking (goodness knows how – I personally struggled to breath let alone chat) and together they pulled each other along.

 My own plan had been to tuck in behind Alex, my French friend.
 Al had only agreed to join us the week before when someone else had to drop out.
 She’s a keen cyclist so the opportunity seemed unmissable, even though she’d had little time to train.
 However, as I reached the Forest, I found myself behind Sarah, a detective chief constable from Manchester.
 I’m 5’ 3”.
 She’s much taller and looked pretty strong.
 Perfect.